deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I received many complaints about the Foundation even in the 3 or 4 months I spent as ED but these didn't come with any structure.
 Rather, they took the form of DMs or emails from members, sent directly to me, with a sampling bias for the kind of person willing to email a new ED out of the blue.
 The medium makes sense, when you think about it.
 The alternative at the time was to raise feedback in public Matrix channels, where bad faith actors lurk, or to broadcast something on Planet GNOME.
 There was no middle ground.

-Before I left the ED post, I created a private Matrix channel for GNOME Foundation members based on a widespread desire from the membership.
+Before I left the ED post, we created a private Matrix channel for GNOME Foundation members based on a widespread desire from the membership.
 I also proposed creating a similar, members-only space on Discourse (this space doesn't exist yet; I'm not sure if that's seen any progress behind the scenes).
-Foundation members are the top of the accountability and control hierarchy --- they should have some medium to speak directly to management that sits between the high-friction world of emails and the high-visibility world of blogs posts.
+Foundation members are the top of the accountability and control hierarchy --- they should have some medium to speak directly to management that sits between the high-friction world of emails and the high-visibility world of blog posts.

 Perhaps more important than open communication between the membership and the board, however, is open communication between individuals.
 I can't count the number of times people raised complaints directly to me, about someone else.